MichaelCurrin/dev-cheatsheets/README.md

 # Cheatsheets
-> Collection of minimal code snippets across languages for easy reference
+> A collection of code snippets and CLI notes for easy reference

+There are a lot of tools and languages in here - I hope you find what you are looking for or discovering something useful.

 ## Purpose